Student Experience

 • Climbing Club

-Loyola Climbing Club meets weekly on Mondays throughout the year at Movement climbing center in Timonium and Hampden.
+Loyola Climbing Club meets weekly on Mondays throughout the year at Movement climbing center in Timonium.
 The club is open to middle school and upper school students.
-Bouldering and top-roping are the main disciplines focused on to ensure a life-long interest in an extremely active sport.
+Bouldering and top-roping are the main disciplines focused to ensure a life-long interest in an extremely active sport.

 Interested students should contact Mr. Glorioso.